Undergraduate Degree Requirements

 - PRLS 316: Leadership and Outdoor Education (3 credits)

 Second Year Spring Semester

-- PHED 218: Technology in Health and Physical Education (2 credit hours)
+- PHED 218: Technology in Health and Physical Education (2 credits)

-- PHED 320: Student Assessment in Health and Physical Education (3 credit hours)
+- PHED 320: Student Assessment in Health and Physical Education (3 credits)

 Third Year Fall Semester - Must obtain BSEd Status by end of Semester